Aditi3059/Java-Pattern-Logics/README.md

-# Java-Pattern-Logics
+# Java-Pattern-Logic
 Pattern printing exercises in Java to strengthen control structures, loops, and logical thinking.

-This repository is a collection of *Java pattern programs* created as part of my Core Java learning journey at QSpiders.
+This repository is a collection of *Java pattern logic* created as part of my Core Java learning journey.
 These programs may look simple, but they played a key role in strengthening my *logic-building, loop mastery, and problem-solving skills*.

 ## 📌 Patterns Implemented